proudh/e4e-maya/README.md

 # Super4PCS scripts

+**WARNING: THIS IS NOT UP TO DATE.
+REFER TO THE [UCSD E4E REPO](https://github.com/UCSD-E4E/maya-archaeology) FOR THE MOST UP TO DATE VERSION.
+ALSO RUNNING WITH DOCKER IS BUGGY, SO RUN THE SCRIPTS LOCALLY.**

 Scripts to automate registering multiple point clouds through Super4PCS, and finding the error between registered point clouds using PCL.

 Super4PCS source: https://github.com/nmellado/Super4PCS